Atlantic-County-Institute-of-Technology/hello-github-CrabWithKnif/README.md

-# :wave: The Basics of GitHub
+# :wave: Riley Kowerski

+Hello!
+This is a test assignment for Github Classroom

 ## 🤓 Course overview and learning outcomes